-YOU ARE COMFORTABLE WHEN you
+IYOU ARE COMFORTABLE WHEN you can take a proactive role.

-find a way to convert the emotional energy into action, by taking a proactive role.
 Instead of remaining "the victim," you choose to act.
 You find small ways in which you are contributing to the problems and seek out those changes you could make to be less a "part of the problem" and become part of the solution.
-This is a wonderful start!
+This is a wonderful start.
 The more you observe, the more opportunities you will find to make a real difference with a few simple changes to your behavior and habits.

 Thinking of how we are personally contributing to the planetary challenges may not be something we do daily.
 Our demanding lives have many obligations and don't leave much time for reflecting on this.
 We are busy getting things done!

-Yet when analyzing the current un- sustainability of our planet, science has clearly established a link between human behaviors in past decisions and the current problems we face.
-Much attention is now focused on how to repair the damage done, and how to restore endangered or depleted resources.
+Yet when analyzing the current un-sustainability of our planet, science has clearly established a link between human behaviors in past decisions and the current problems we face.
+Much attention is now focused on how to repair the damage done, and how to restore damaged, depleted, or endangered resources.
 Scientists and entrepreneurs study how to minimize current or future problems at the environmental or social level, and how to innovate to avoid negative impacts into the future.